Skip to content

 In Maryland, you'll have to complete a 72-hour on-site education course.
 Over the course of your education, you'll learn everything you need to become an informed, professional home inspector.

-Check out the list of Commission-Approved Home Inspector Education courses to get started on the right foot.
-Approved courses, like those offered by Inspection Certification Associates, will prepare you to start inspecting homes in Maryland.
+Choose from the list of commission-approved home Inspector education courses to get started.
+Approved courses will prepare you to start inspecting homes in Maryland.

 It's important to study and thoroughly prepare for your exam.
 While you can retake the NHIE if you don't pass on the first try, you'll have to wait 30 days between taking the test and pay the $225 fee for every test taken.

-Before you start inspecting homes, the Maryland Department of Labor will require you to provide proof of insurance.
+Before you start inspecting homes, the Maryland Department of Labor will require you to provide proof of insurance coverage.
 You'll need to carry $150,000 in general liability coverage to stay compliant with state laws.

 After completing your education, passing the NHIE, and securing insurance coverage, the only step left to becoming a home inspector is submitting your application.
 Along with your application, you must pay a $50 fee to the Maryland Department of Labor.